 But at some point in her life, every child is bound to experience some sense of being excluded or even unpopular.
 Such situations seldom have a quick-fix solution, and perhaps that's just as well.
 If there's a silver lining to these experiences, it's that kids can use them to develop a greater sense of self-reliance and learn how to remind themselves of their good qualities.
 Here are some ways parents can help.

-To find out your child's situation, have him draw a map of where kids sit in the cafeteria or play on the playground -- and his location, says Wiseman.
+To find out about your child's situation, have him draw a map of where kids sit in the cafeteria or play on the playground—and his location, says Wiseman.
 Encourage him to talk about the social situation at school and pay attention to all the key players in this real-life soap opera.
 And like a soap opera, you should expect to go through several episodes before anything gets resolved.

 Parents can also turn the unpleasant situation into a learning experience, using it as a chance to remind a child that how she felt can help shape how she'll treat others.
 That in turn will ultimately make her a stronger, more understanding person.